greiginsydney/captureKNX/docs/advanced-applications.md

 Thankfully Pimoroni has a [VERY detailed page](https://learn.pimoroni.com/article/getting-started-with-nvme-base) that takes you though the setup steps.

-(The image shown here is of the Weinzierl HAT with the Pimoroni NVMe Base).
+The image shown here is of the Weinzierl HAT with the Pimoroni NVMe Base.
+Download the case files from [printables](https://www.printables.com/model/1059175-captureknx-case-for-weinzierl-knx-hat-pimoroni-nvm).

 [Top](#advanced-applications)